The Aviation Law Review: Japan

 Arbitration is an alternative form of dispute resolution.
 If there is an arbitration agreement, the parties are required to resolve their disputes specified in the agreement through the agreed arbitration process.
 An arbitration agreement in respect of a consumer contract may be revoked by a consumer by effect of the Arbitration Act.

-The statute of limitations for a claim is generally 10 years from when the claim became exercisable or five years from when the claimant became aware that the claim became exercisable.
+The statute of limitations for a claim is generally 10 years from when a claim became exercisable or five years from when the claimant became aware that the claim became exercisable.
 The statute of limitations for a tort claim is three years (or five years if the tort claim is caused by death or injury) from the time when the claimant became aware of the damage and the perpetrator, or 20 years from the tortious act, whichever comes earlier.

 If there is an identical claim against two or more persons, or if claims against two or more persons are based on the same factual or statutory cause, such persons may be sued as co-defendants.
 In the context of a typical aviation case such as a claim for damages following an accident, the carrier, owner, pilots and manufacturers may be joined in actions for compensation as co-defendants.

-If two or more persons caused damage by their joint tortious acts, each of them would be jointly and severally liable to compensate for the full amount of that damage.
+If two or more persons have caused damage by their joint tortious acts, each of them would be jointly and severally liable to compensate for the full amount of that damage.
 According to court precedents, liability is allocated internally among the joint tortfeasors in proportion to each tortfeasor's fault.
 A joint tortfeasor may require other joint tortfeasors to reimburse any paid portion allocated to such other joint tortfeasors.

 ii Carriers' liability towards passengers and third parties